Catholic Church in Australia: Arrival and suppression

 The permanent presence of Catholicism in Australia came rather with the arrival of the First Fleet of British convict ships at Sydney in 1788.
 One-tenth of all the convicts who came to Australia on the First Fleet were Catholic, and at least half of them were born in Ireland.
 A small proportion of British marines were also Catholic.

 Just as the British were setting up the new colony, French captain Jean-François de Galaup, comte de Lapérouse arrived off Botany Bay with two ships.
 La Pérouse was 6 weeks in Botany Bay, where the French, besides other things, held Catholic Masses.
 The crew conducted the first Catholic burial, that of Father Louis Receveur, a Franciscan friar who died while the ships were at anchor at Botany Bay.

 Some of the Irish convicts had been transported to Australia for political crimes or social rebellion in Ireland, so the authorities were suspicious of Catholicism for the first three decades of settlement.

 Catholic convicts were compelled to attend Church of England services and their children and orphans were raised by the authorities as Anglicans.
 The first Catholic priests arrived in Australia as convicts in 1800 – James Harold, James Dixon and Peter O'Neill, who had been convicted for "complicity" in the Irish 1798 Rebellion.
 Fr Dixon was conditionally emancipated and permitted to celebrate Mass.
 On 15 May 1803, in vestments made from curtains and with a chalice made of tin, he conducted the first Catholic Mass in "New South Wales".
 The Irish-led Castle Hill Rebellion of 1804 alarmed the British authorities and Dixon's permission to celebrate Mass was revoked.
-Fr Jeremiah O' Flinn, an Irish Cistercian monk, was appointed as Prefect Apostolic of New Holland and set out from Britain for the colony, uninvited.
-Watched by authorities, Flynn secretly performed priestly duties before being arrested and deported to London.
-Reaction to the affair in Britain led to two further priests being allowed to travel to the colony in 1820 – John Joseph Therry and Philip Conolly.
-The foundation stone for the first St Mary's Church, was laid on 29 October 1821 by Governor Lachlan Macquarie.
+Fr Jeremiah O'Flynn, an Irish Cistercian monk, was appointed as Prefect Apostolic of New Holland and set out from Britain for the colony, uninvited.
+Watched by authorities, O'Flynn secretly performed priestly duties before being arrested and deported to London.
+Reaction to the affair in Britain led to two further priests being allowed to travel to the colony in 1820 — John Joseph Therry and Philip Conolly.
+The foundation stone for the first St Mary's Church was laid on 29 October 1821 by Governor Lachlan Macquarie.

 The absence of a Catholic mission in Australia before 1818 reflected the legal disabilities of Catholics in Britain and the difficult position of Ireland within the British Empire.
 The government therefore endorsed the English Benedictine monks to lead the early church in the colony.
 The Reverend William Bernard Ullathorne (1806–1889) was instrumental in influencing Pope Gregory XVI to establish the hierarchy in Australia.
 Ullathorne was in Australia from 1833 to 1836 as vicar-general to Bishop William Morris of Mauritius, whose jurisdiction extended over the Australian missions.